top of page

 EB-2 National Interest Waiver (NIW) Services

 The EB-2 National Interest Waiver (NIW) is an employment-based immigrant visa option for professionals whose work has substantial merit and national importance to the United States.
-Unlike most employment-based green card categories, the EB-2 NIW does not require labor certification or a permanent job offer, allowing qualified individuals to self-petition for lawful permanent residence.
+Unlike most employment-based green-card categories, the NIW does not require labor certification or a permanent job offer, allowing qualified individuals to self-petition for lawful permanent residence.

-Our practice provides strategic, evidence-driven representation in EB-2 NIW cases, with a particular focus on USCIS’s discretionary adjudication standards, forward-looking impact analysis, and the evolving scrutiny applied to national interest claims.
+Our practice provides strategic, evidence-driven representation in EB-2 NIW cases, with particular focus on USCIS's discretionary adjudication standards under Matter of Dhanasar, forward-looking impact analysis, and the heightened scrutiny that national-interest claims now receive at every stage of adjudication.

 What Is the EB-2 NIW?